Best of Argentina Trip

 We’ll pick you up from your hotel to start your travel itinerary through the best of Argentine Patagonia in El Calafate, the perfect place for adventure travelers.
 Upon arrival, we will bring you to your hotel and have the remainder of your day to relax or explore the surroundings.

 The Perito Moreno Glacier is one of the only glaciers in the world that’s still advancing.
 Though it’s not the only glacier in the area, it’s the one that made the city of El Calafate famous worldwide.
-For many years now, El Calafate has been considered capital of the glaciers.
-Located at the shore of Lago Argentino (the southernmost, largest Patagonian lake) it’s also home to the Spegazzini glacier, which forms the natural border between Argentina and Chile, and the Upsala Glacier, named Glaciar del Gigante (Giant’s glacier) it’s the biggest glacier that sits at the mouth of Lake Argentino.
+For many years now, El Calafate has been considered the capital of the glaciers.
+Located at the shore of Lago Argentino (the southernmost, largest Patagonian lake) it’s also home to the Spegazzini glacier, which forms the natural border between Argentina and Chile, and the Upsala Glacier, named Glaciar del Gigante (Giant’s glacier) It’s the biggest glacier that sits at the mouth of Lake Argentino.

 But there is much more to see in El Calafate than glaciers.
 Make the most of your free day and discover other secret gems of the region.